Finn Azaz

 Finn Isaac Azaz (born 7 September 2000) is a professional footballer who plays as an attacking midfielder for club Southampton.
-Born in England, he represents the Republic of Ireland national football team.
+Born in England, he represents the Republic of Ireland national team.

 Azaz was a product of the West Bromwich Albion academy and spent the 2020–21 season on loan at Cheltenham Town.
 He moved to Aston Villa in July 2021 and was immediately loaned out to Newport County for the 2021–22 season.
 He spent two loan spells with Plymouth Argyle before signing for Middlesbrough in January 2024.
+Azaz joined Southampton in August 2025.

 Early and personal life

 Born in Westminster, Azaz is of mixed Irish and Israeli heritage.
+His maternal grandfather was Israeli sculptor Nehemia Azaz.

 His family moved to Birmingham when he was 15 months old.
-He attended Kings Heath Primary School and King Edwards School, where he achieved 9 A*s at GCSE, and 2 A-Levels in French and Business, which he completed as a scholar at West Bromwich Albion.
+He attended Kings Heath Primary School and King Edwards School, where he achieved nine A*s at GCSE, and two A-Levels in French and Business, which he completed as a scholar at West Bromwich Albion.
 He continued his studies in French and Spanish after his A levels, for his own personal development.

 Club career

 West Bromwich Albion

 Azaz joined West Bromwich Albion at the age of 9.

 Azaz moved on loan to Cheltenham Town in August 2020.
 He made his professional debut in September 2020 in an EFL Cup 1–0 win over Peterborough United, and his first professional goal came in the same competition in the same month in a second round 3–1 loss to Championship side Millwall.

+Azaz made 44 appearances during the 2020–21 season, scoring three goals, as Cheltenham won the League Two title and secured promotion.